anongekc/gekcs/README.md

 reproduce the results of the link prediction experiments.
 In addition, we show how to replicate the results relative to distilling and fine-tuning the proposed GeKCs from pre-trained KGE models (i.e., CP and ComplEx), and how to plot calibration curves of the models.

+### Integration od Domain Constraints

+In [domain-constraints.md](docs/domain-constraints.md) we list the commands, hyperparameters and instructions to reproduce the results about (i) how many triples that violate domain constraints are predicted by the models and (ii) how helpful for link prediction the integration of domain constraints in GeKCs is.

+### Quality of Sampled Triples Results

+In [sampling.md](docs/sampling.md) we list the commands, hyperparameters and instructions to reproduce the results regarding the quality of sampled triples.